What is Fast Fashion?

 When I started this company, I wanted to create a clothing line for breastfeeding mamas that put sustainability and the fair treatment of people first.
 As a mama of two, I am passionate about making sure our planet is a place my children can still enjoy when they reach my age.
 After all, Mother Earth is a mother, too!
 Learn more about our sustainability efforts and where we make our nursing clothing.

 Fast fashion brands want you to think you’re saving money by purchasing from them, but you need to update your wardrobe more often.
-Purchasing from slow fashion brands may cost more money upfront, but you will save in the long run because these items will last much longer.
+Purchasing from slow fashion brands may cost more money upfront, but you will save in the long run because these items will last so much longer.

 How to tell if a Brand is Fast Fashion